Who (might have) met whom

 Carl David Anderson (3/9/1905 - 11/1/1991) was an American physicist, recipient of the Nobel Prize in Physics in 1936, known for discovering the muon and discovering the positron. - 1906 - 2005: Hans Bethe

-Dmitri Dmitriyevich Shostakovich (25/9/1906 - 9/8/1975) was a Soviet-era Russian composer and pianist, known for composing Symphony No. 13 in B-flat minor 'Babi Yar' and Piano Trio No. 2 in E minor. - 1907 - 1981: Hideki Yukawa
+Dmitri Dmitriyevich Shostakovich (25/9/1906 - 9/8/1975) was a Soviet-era Russian composer and pianist, known for composing Symphony No. 10 in E minor and The Gadfly (Film Score). - 1907 - 1981: Hideki Yukawa

 Hideki Yukawa (23/1/1907 - 8/9/1981) was a Japanese theoretical physicist who received the Nobel Prize in Physics in 1949, known for predicting the meson. - 1907 - 1988: Seth Neddermeyer